ksadangrit/movies_industry/README.md

 - Double-click on the blue filter button to apply the formula to the entire column.

 #### Revenues by decade
-We'll create a pivot table to summarize average revenue, total revenue, minimum, and maximum revenue by decade, taking into account that the 2020s decade only includes the year 2020.
+We'll create a pivot table to summarise average revenue, total revenue, minimum, and maximum revenue by decade, taking into account that the 2020s decade only includes the year 2020.

 ![Screen Shot 2024-04-17 at 10 31 56 AM](https://github.com/ksadangrit/movies/assets/156267785/c7cd5723-287d-4aaa-ab68-8edd933d7b5e)